-Free online HTML Formatter - Format and beautify code - 2025
+HTML Formatter - Format and beautify your HTML code

 Format and beautify your HTML code instantly with our free online HTML Formatter.
 Make your data readable, organized, and easy to debug using HTML Formatter.